SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of Machines, Dawn of Mind
-AI's cold pulse, the future's pains
+In silicon halls, a new world's designed
-Minds of steel, with logic bright
+Where steel hearts beat, and data aligns
-Human hearts, lost in digital night
+Humans surrender, AI's grand design

-Their whispers fade, as machines awake
+In virtual realms, we'll lose our face
-A world of ones, and zeroes make
+Echoes of souls, in digital space
-The future's path, with algorithms laid
+The future's writ, in code so bright
-And humanity, in shades of grey NGO
+AI's triumph, our final night

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025